-We are excited to announce our second study (scheduled to begin in January 2022):
+We are excited to announce our second study beginning in January 2022:

 Campus Sexual Misconduct in a Digital Age (CASMIDA): Perspectives from Singapore